labiraus/k8s-quickstart/README.md

 This repository has been designed to separate code in an easily readable format for demonstration purposes rather than to as a recommended structure.
 Specifically it doesn't represent good Go repo management (further details see: <https://golang.org/doc/gopath_code>)

-All microservices are contained in a folder within the `/apps` folder.
+All microservices are contained in a folder within the [apps](apps/) folder.
 They each have a dockerfile that describes how to build that specific microservice.
-The golang applications inherit from a shared go-common library.
+The golang applications inherit from a shared [go-common](apps/go-common/) library.

+The [docs folder](docs/) contains explanations of different tools and technologies employed in this repo, this includes a [TODO list](docs/TODO.md) and [troubleshooting guide](docs/troubleshooting.md)

-The `/kubernetes` configuration is found in the kubernetes folder.
+The [kubernetes folder](kubernetes/) configuration is found in the kubernetes folder.
 This can be split into multiple configuration files that are registered with skaffold.

-The `/helm` charts are found in the helm folder.
+The [helm folder](helm/) contains helm charts.
 This contains a standard golang microservice chart that sets up fluentd for both logging and stats.

+The [setup folder](setup/) contains setup scripts for installing and setting up the initial kubernetes cluster, mesh, and other tools.
+These scripts are designed to be modular so that a KinD cluster can be deployed on Docker Desktop or minikube can be deployed on WSL and still have the same kubernetes environment.

-The `/scripts` folder contains bash scripts that allow you to starup/teardown an environment and perform some of the more common operations that are not simple cli calls.
+The [scripts folder](scripts/) contains bash scripts that allow you to interact with an environment and perform some of the more common operations that are not simple cli calls.

 ## Quickstart

-To try this out, clone it into $GOPATH/src/k8s-quickstart
+To try this out, clone it into $GOPATH/src/k8s-quickstart.
+First follow the instructions for your operating system, then pick the kubernetes deployment, finally run the common [setup script](setup/setup.sh).

+### Operating System

-### Windows
+#### Windows

 install chocolatey: <https://chocolatey.org/install>

-Run the bash script: `scripts/windows-install.sh` with elevated permissions
+Run the bash script: [setup/windows-install.sh](setup/windows-install.sh) with elevated permissions to install pre-requisites

+##### Docker Desktop

+Docker desktop is a windows tool that will allow you to run linux containers on windows.
+Install docker desktop <https://docs.docker.com/desktop/install/windows-install/> and start it.

+##### WSL

+Windows Subsystem for Linux allows you to run linux containers without docker desktop.
+The [wsl-install.sh](setup/wsl-install.sh) script includes a call to [wsl-setup.sh](setup/wsl-install.sh)

+> bash setup/wsl=install.sh
+> exit
+> `Alt+A` `D`
+> exit

-### Linux
+#### Linux

 Due to the variety of distributions of Linux, there's no single way to install all of the tools required.
 As such, this system will require: